MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 > [!NOTE]
 > If you have feature requests or suggested improvements, you can send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <a href="https://aka.ms/GuidesIdeas" target="_blank" data-linktype="absolute-path">https://aka.ms/GuidesIdeas</a>.

-> [!NOTE]
-> HoloLens (1st gen) is no longer supported on the latest versions of Dynamics 365 Guides.
-The last app version that supports HoloLens (1st gen) is 600.2103.19001.
-This version of the app is compatible with all 500 solution versions up to and including 600.0.0.1, released on April 1, 2021.
-If you want to continue to use HoloLens (1st gen), don’t upgrade to a solution version later than 600.0.0.1.

 ## June 29, 2021